My name is Brenna. A handful of years ago I received a Traumatic Brain Injury, it changed my life in many different ways.

 Before the switch was thrown and my life track rerouted, I used to be in colour and winterguard.
 I still love it dearly with my whole heart.
 But a brain injury and a disorder that causes you to pass out doesn’t quite mix with tossing 6 foot metal poles in the air on a football field all afternoon.
 Luckily I can watch Clash of the Corps on Amazon Prime when I need a DCI fix.

 Zebras, as those with rare disorders are called, will always find one another.
 They’ll reach out and offer a hand to those newly diagnosed.
 They’ll put together physical and online meetups so we can discuss our symptoms, rant about ableism, and just talk about life.
 They’ll be there at 3 am when your in too much pain to sleep but need a friend to just be there with you.
-I am glad, in a way that I was diagnosed with the trifecta.
-Without these life altering disorders, I would not have found my people; my dazzle (thats what a group of zebras is called).
+I am glad, in a way that I was diagnosed when I was.
+As a young adult whose life was kind of up in the air, finding my dazzle (thats what a group of zebras is called), helped me find my place in the world.

-Know that you know a little bit about me, feel free to explore my posts.
-Who knows, you may even find the ramblings of a disabled, chronically ill nerd interesting!
+If you are interested about my life, conditions, my activism, or if my story rings a little true for you, feel free to explore my posts.
+Who knows, you may even find my ramblings interesting!